RealTimeGenomics/rtg-core/README.md

   available).
 * Search reads directly against protein databases for functional analysis.
-* Reproducible results -- unlike many other tools, the results don't change when you enable multi-threading or when you repeat the same run twice.
+* Reproducible results: unlike many other tools, the results don't change when you enable multi-threading or when you repeat the same run twice.